jeremyqzt/CvsPy/docs/01-Why.md

 print("How long (Threaded): %f" % (thEnd-thStart))
 ```

-Convention would tell us that the program should execute 4 times faster - with some overhead to starting the threads but this isn't the case and the program takes almost 5.4 seconds to run.
+Convention would tell us that the program should execute 4 times faster - with some fixed overhead to start the threads.
+However, this isn't the case and the program takes almost 5.4 seconds to run!

 ```
 How long (Threaded): 5.388963